gamesbook/protograf/docs/source/deck_command.rst

       using **spacing_x** for horizontal spacing and **spacing_y** for vertical spacing.

-      Using spacing also adds extra grid marks.
+      Note that using spacing also adds extra grid marks.

       ..
 HINT::